GCorreia-SD/GCorreia-SD/README.md

   * 📓 I'm currently studying Electrical Engineering at the Federal University of Bahia (UFBA).

-  * 💻 I'm a researcher in the field of photovoltaic inverters and electric cars!
+  * 💻 I'm a researcher in the field of Photovoltaic Inverters and Electric Cars!
 I'm also a Clinical Engineering intern at the Sarah Network of Rehabilitation Hospitals.
 </p>

 <!-- TechStack -->